 High/Low

-For a look that’s both relaxed and put together, try layering your tee shirt under a more casual blazer or sport coat.
+For a look that’s both relaxed and put together, try layering your tee shirt under a more casual sport coat or an unbuttoned oxford shirt.
 If you want your outfit to be more casual, pair it with dark-wash jeans and sneakers.
 For a smart casual look, opt for trousers and a loafer.

 It’s official—you are now a certified tee shirt aficionado.
 We hope this guide will help you make more informed decisions down the line, decisions that are better for the planet and your wardrobe.
 Here’s to heralding in a new era of timeless, well-built basics.
 Cheers.